natenichols/constexpr-typeinfo-less/typeinfo-less.md

     `Matrix<float, policy1, policy2, policy3>` should only deduplicate
     policies.

-We must provide `ORDER` in order to `sort` and `unique`; they are required building blocks for any `set` primitive.
+We must provide `TYPE_ORDER` in order to `sort` and `unique`; they are required building blocks for any `set` primitive.
 Put another way, even if we standardized a `set`, we'd need to somehow canonicalize the order (due to mangling and debug info), leading us back here.

-Without such canonicalization, it is also functionally impossible to enumerate the set of function templates to instantiate in a separate compilation unit.
+Without such canonicalization, it is infeasible to enumerate the set of function templates to instantiate in a separate compilation unit.
 For the same reason, it's utterly impossible to type-erase them in a fixed-size virtual function table.

 ## Motivating Examples

 This section introduces the kind of code we would like to write, regardless of how this feature ends up being spelled.
-To not prejudice the reader in this section, please assume the existence of an exposition-only `consteval` function `ORDER(x, y) -> std::strong_ordering` whose arguments can be anything usable as a template argument.
+To not prejudice the reader in this section, please assume the existence of an exposition-only `consteval` macro `TYPE_ORDER(x, y) -> std::strong_ordering` whose arguments can be any cv-ref qualified types.

+**Note:** while `TYPE_ORDER(x, y)` is defined on types, we can define a set of class templates that take an arbitrary template argument, and `TYPE_ORDER` those; this induces an order on all entities that can be template arguments.

 Crucially, also consider the interactions with [@P1985R3] and [@P2841R1], which introduce `concept` and `variable-template` arguments.

 ### Canonicalizing policy-based libraries